MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-adobe-campaign-standard.md

 ## Campaign overview

-To better understand how you can use segments from audience insights in Adobe Experience Platform, let’s look at a fictitious sample campaign.
+To better understand how you can use segments from Customer Insights in Adobe Experience Platform, let’s look at a fictitious sample campaign.

 Let’s assume that your company offers a monthly, subscription-based service to your customers in the United States.
 You want to identify customers whose subscriptions are due for renewal in the next eight days but haven't yet renewed their subscription.
 To keep these customers, you want to send them a promotional offer via email, using Adobe Campaign Standard.

 In this example, we want to run the promotional email campaign once.
 This article doesn’t cover the use-case of running the campaign more than once.
-However, audience insights and Adobe Campaign Standard can be configured to work for a recurring campaign scenario too.
+However, Customer Insights and Adobe Campaign Standard can be configured to work for a recurring campaign scenario too.

 ## Identify your target audience

-In our scenario, we assume that the email addresses of the customers are available in audience insights and their promotional preferences were analyzed to identify members of the segment.
+In our scenario, we assume that the email addresses of the customers are available in and their promotional preferences were analyzed to identify members of the segment.

-The [segment you defined in audience insights](segments.md) is called **ChurnProneCustomers** and you plan to send these customers the email promotion.
+The [segment you defined in Customer Insights](segments.md) is called **ChurnProneCustomers** and you plan to send these customers the email promotion.

 :::image type="content" source="media/churn-prone-customers-segment.png" alt-text="Screenshot of the segments page with the ChurnProneCustomers segment created.":::